 Gate of Heaven Cemetery’s office is temporarily closed to the public with the exception of scheduled funeral services and immediate-need families.
-Our mausoleums are also temporarily closed.
+Our mausoleums are open.
+Please wear a facemask and practice social distancing when entering our mausoleums.

 Staff is available to accept payments by mail or over the phone.